omatviiv/style-agnostic-component/README.md

 - bugs url
 - homepage

+Preferrably for the public demo page styleagnostic-theme-service should be used which has ready simple components useful in the demo.

 # why this component exists
 **Provide explanation what kind of valuable logic or JSX structure this component provides so that it can't be just part of the theme**